 1. Hydraulic fracturing: a natural phenomenon

 When pressure is applied to a flat surface, a force is applied perpendicular to the surface, the amplitude of which is proportional to the value of the pressure and the area of the surface.
 When a stress is applied to the same surface, the result is a force whose direction is generally not perpendicular to that surface.
-This force can be combined with a component perpendicular to the surface, called a normal component, and a component in the plane of the surface, called a shear component.
-For a given stress at a given point, it is shown that the amplitudes of these two components depend on the orientation of the surface considered.
+This force can be decomposed into a component perpendicular to the surface, called a normal component, and a component within the plane of the surface, called a shear component.
+For all stress fields, there exists it is shown that the amplitudes of these two components depend on the orientation of the surface considered.
 There are three surface orientations, perpendicular to each other, for which the shear components are zero.
 The amplitude of the normal component associated with each of these three surface orientations varies with the orientation of the surface.
-The smallest is called the minimum main component and the largest maximum main component.
+The smallest is called the minimum principal component and the largest maximum principal component.

 An example of natural hydraulic fracturing is given by basaltic volcanic eruptions, as observed at the peak of the furnace on Reunion Island.
 A few kilometres below the volcano is a magmatic chamber, a volume filled with molten rock (magma).
 When the pressure in the chamber reaches a certain critical value, a hydraulic fracture is formed allowing lava to escape to the surface (Figure 1).
 The structures created by these fractures are called volcanic dykes when lava production stops and magma solidifies.